What to plant in September: our top 14 flowers to sow and grow this month

 Top tip: These pretty plants are edible when they are young, though their taste is stronger than the brassicas we grow for cooking, and not as palatable.

-If you'd prefer to learn how to grow winter brassicas to eat rather than purely for ornamental purposes, our guide has tips on growing everything from cabbage and cauliflower to kale, sprouts and sprouting.
+If you'd prefer to learn how to grow winter brassicas to eat rather than purely for ornamental purposes, our guide has tips on growing everything from cabbage and cauliflower to kale and sprouts.

-If you're also considering what to sow in September and you have patience, this month is a good time to sow the seeds of Dierama pulcherrimum, or angel's fishing rods.
+If you have the patience, this month is a good time to sow the seeds of Dierama pulcherrimum, or angel's fishing rods.

 If you are already growing the plant, collect the seeds as soon as they are ripe (our guide on collecting seeds from flowers explains how to do this).
 When you sow, scatter seeds thinly on the surface of a tray of seed compost and don't cover with more compost or vermiculite as light is needed for germination.